Blog>Trade>Starting a Business>How to start a window cleaning business

 Is a window cleaning business profitable?

 With low start-up costs and overheads, you can build a successful, small business no matter your financial situation.
 This means that a window cleaning business can be profitable right from the start.
-The amount you actually make will depend on the services you offer, your experience, your efficiency, the amount you charge and the demand in your area.

 How much can a window cleaning business make?